How Do I Take Potassium and Magnesium Supplements?

 Possible side effects of potassium and magnesium supplements include:

-Nausea, vomiting, diarrhea, and abdominal discomfort.; take the medication with food or right after meals with a full glass of water or fruit juice.
-If these side effects continue, contact your doctor.
-If you take controlled-release tablets or capsules and experience severe vomiting or vomit blood and abdominal pain or swelling, stop taking the medication and contact your doctor right away.
+Nausea, vomiting, diarrhea, and abdominal discomfort.
+If these side effects continue, call your doctor.
+If you take controlled-release tablets or capsules and have severe vomiting, vomit blood, or have abdominal pain or swelling, stop taking the medication and call your doctor right away.

 Should I Avoid Certain Foods or Drugs While Taking Potassium and Magnesium?